|Course Code:||D353 (National ID: CUS20109)|| |

 By studying music at Central you'll benefit from the best facilities and musical heritage in Western Australia.
 Since 1996 Central's music graduates have gone on to form bands such as Birds of Tokyo and work with bands such as Gyroscope, Karnivool and Eskimo Joe all under the guidance of our industry experienced lecturers.

-This course will be offered in Semester One, 2014 and delivered as a 16 week fee for service program.
+This course is generally offered in semester one and delivered as a 16 week fee for service program.

 For more information, contact Central via email: email@example.com or by calling (08) 9202 4757.